 You have probably noticed while browsing Hosting Manual that we have fantastic website speed.
-Surprize, we are running this website on shared web hosting, just so we do what we preach.
+Surprise, we are running this website on shared web hosting so that we do what we preach.

 The truth is the majority of small business websites are fine with good old regular shared hosting.
 There are a couple of review sites who bash shared hosting companies while upselling you to higher tier hosting solutions at those very companies.
 Don’t be fooled!

 You can get impressive speed even on a shared hosting plan.